2021 arrests in Jordan: Background

 Since the creation of the modern state of Jordan in 1921, the country has been ruled by the Hashemite dynasty.
 Jordan is a constitutional monarchy but the king holds wide executive and legislative powers; he may dismiss the parliament and prime minister at will, personal freedoms are curtailed, and there are frequent crackdowns on political opposition.
 Jordan has for decades been seen as a relatively stable country, avoiding the war and instability suffered by many of its regional neighbors, such as Iraq and Syria.
-Jordan is regionally influential; it is a close ally of the United States; a significant intermediary between the Israelis and Palestianians, and holds formal custodianship of Jerusalem's Al Aqsa Mosque.
+Jordan is regionally influential; it is a close ally of the United States; a significant intermediary between the Israelis and Palestinians, and holds formal custodianship of Jerusalem's Al Aqsa Mosque.

 During the life of King Hussein, his sons and his four wives engaged in prolonged struggles for influence.
 King Abdullah II ascended the throne in 1999 upon the death of his father, who named him as successor weeks before he died.
 Abdullah is the son of Princess Muna, Hussein's second wife.
 By contrast, Hamzah bin Hussein is the son of Queen Noor, Hussein's fourth wife (and thus Abdullah's younger half-brother).
 Both Abdullah and Hamzah were educated at elite schools in the United States and Britain.
 In 1999, King Abdullah named Hamzah as crown prince, but in 2004, Abdullah stripped Hamzah of the title, later granting it to his son Prince Hussein in 2009.
 In the years leading up to the 2021 events, Hamzah, a former brigadier-general in the Jordanian Army, sought to regain his influence and depicted himself as a dynamic anti-corruption figure.
 Hamzah was viewed as a popular figure who resembled his father, and was popular among Jordanian tribes.
 Tensions among the royal family had been apparent for some time, although control over the kingdom had not been publicly placed in question.

 At the time of the 2021 events, Abdullah was 59, Hamzah was 41, and Prince Hussein was 26.